-CON DITION TIMING DEV ELOPMENT PLANNING APP ROVED PLANS/DOCUMENTS (c) Update any Event Management Plans for concerts already approved for the site. (b) Prior to any further OEMPs being approved. (c) Prior to the Major Outdoor Event -Concert being held.
-11. Funding of Noise Monitoring (a) The applicant is to fund the noise monitoring required by condition 9. (a) At all times (b) Within 20 (b) The applicant shall pay the invoice. business days.
-MINO DR OUTDOOR EVENT 12.
-Minor Outdoor Event (a) Minor Outdoor Events: have no more than 3000 people to the site at any one time; and are not limited to a maximum number of events per calendar year; and operate in accordance with the Noise Management provisions contained within Condition 13. (a) & (b) At all times. (b) An event is not considered to be a Minor Outdoor Event if any of the items in (a) above are not complied with.
-ACO USTICS 13.
-Noise Management - Minor Outdoor Event When a minor outdoor event is not regulated by the Office of Liquor and Gaming Regulation (OLGR), the following provisions will apply: To be maintained at all times The adjusted average maximum sound pressure level (measured as LA10 10min) from outdoor activities and/or amplified noise/music when measured external to the most sensitive receptor must not exceed the A-weighted background sound pressure level (LAbg,10min) by more than the following amounts: Time PeriodSound Pressure LevelDay (7AM - 6PM)Background noise (LAbg,10min) + 10 dB(A)Evening (6PM -10PM)Background noise (LAbg,10min) + 10 dB(A) The sound pressure level, LOCT 10, in a full octave band with centre frequencies from 63 Hz to 2 kHz when measured indoors at any sensitive land use must not exceed the background sound pressure level (LOCT

 CON DITION TIMING

+DEVE ELOPMENT PLANNING

+APP ROVED PLANS/DOCUMENTS

+(c) Update any Event Management Plans for concerts already approved for the site. (b) Prior to any further OEMPs being approved. (c) Prior to the Major Outdoor Event -Concert

+11. Funding of Noise Monitoring being held.

+MINC (a) The applicant is to fund the noise monitoring required by condition 9. (b) The applicant shall pay the invoice. n (a) At all times (b) Within 20 business days.

+12. Minor Outdoor Event

+(a) Minor Outdoor Events: have no more than 3000 people to the site at any one time; an are not limited to a maximum number of events per calendar year; and operate in accordance with the Noise Management provisions contained within Condition 13. (b) An event is not considered to be a Minor Outdoor Event if any of the items in (a) above are not complied with.

+ACO USTICS

+13. Noise Management - Minor Outdoor Event

+When a minor outdoor event is not regulated by the Office of Liquor and Gaming Regulation (OLGR), the following provisions will apply: The adjusted average maximum sound pressure level (measured as LA10 10min) from outdoor activities and/or amplified noise/music when measur external to the most sensitive receptor must not exceed the A-weighted background sound pressure level (LAbg,10min) by more than the followin amounts: red

+Time PeriodSound Pressure LevelDay (7AM - 6PM)Background noise (LAbg,10min) + 10 dB(A)Evening (6PM -10PM)Background noise (LAbg,10min) + 10 dB(A)

+The sound pressure level, LOCT 10, in a full octave band with centre frequencies from 63 Hz to 2 kHz when measured indoors at any sensitive land use must not exceed the background sound pressure level (LOCT

+CON DITION TIMING

-DEVI ELOPMENT PLANNING
+DEVI DEVELOPMENT PLANNING

 APPI ROVED PLANS/DOCUMENTS

 90,T) by more than the following amount in one or more octave bands:

 Time Period Sensitive Land Use Night (10PM - 7AM) Background noise (LOCT 90,T) +8 dB

-AME NITY
+AME ΝΙΤΥ

 14. Tall Structures

 Restrict the height of structures such as light pylons, antennae, masts, aerials, telecommunication structure and any other structures ancillary to the proposal to a height and appearance that does not adversely impact on the existing landscape of the area and is in keeping with the established character of the area.
 Prior to the commencement of the use and to be maintained at all times.

 15. Camping

 There is to be no camping or temporary accommodation occurring on the site in association with the approved use.
 To be maintained at all times.

 Note: Camping within the approved Caravan Park in accordance with it's separate Material Change of Use - Development Permit DA/27168/2016/VCHG/1 is not affected by this approval.

 16. Access via Clark Terrace

 There is to be no access associated with the Outdoor Sport and Recreation use from Clark Terrace.
 To be maintained at all times.

-SAF ETY/SECURITY
+SAFE ETY/SECURITY

 17. Identification Display Board

-At suitable locations within the site: Prior to the commencement of
+At suitable locations within the site: Prior to the

-(a) Provide sufficient directional signage clearly directing users of the site and emergency vehicles to the proposed uses on site. the use and to be maintained at all times.
+(a) Provide sufficient directional signage clearly directing users of the site and emergency vehicles to the proposed uses on site. commencement of the use and to be maintained at all times.

-(b) Signage shall be constructed from permanent and durable materials. unios.
+(b) Signage shall be constructed from permanent and durable materials.

 ENVI RONMENTAL

 VEG ETATION

 18. Vegetation Clearing - Extent Approved